Tonny Vilhena: Feyenoord

 At the start of the 2015–16 season, Vilhena started the season well when he scored his first goal of the season, in a 3–2 win against FC Utrecht in the opening game of the season.
 Over the summer transfer window, Vilhena continued to be linked a move away from Feyenoord, as Sampdoria wanted to sign him but he stayed at the club.
 Vilhena, however, continued to have his playing time, mostly coming from the substitute bench.
 Amid to first team football, he was shortlisted for the Golden Boy once again but did not win.
 By December, Vilhena soon found his way back to the first team plan under the management of Giovanni van Bronckhorst.
 He scored two consecutive goals in two matches between 17 December 2015 and 20 December 2015 against Willem II and NEC Nijmegen.
 Vilhena later scored three more goals later in the 2015–16 season, scoring against AZ Alkmaar, FC Utrecht and Groningen.
 He then started in the KNVB Cup Final against FC Utrecht and helped the side win 2–1 to win the tournament.
 Vilhena then helped Feyenoord finish third place in the league after beating Willem II 1–0 on 1 May 2016.
-At the end of the 2015–16 season, he went on to make thirty–three appearances and scoring six times in all competitions.
+At the end of the 2015–16 season, he went on to make thirty–three appearances and scored six times in all competitions.
 Following this, it was announced by Feyenoord that Vilhena will not be part of the team due to his high wage demands.
 However a month later the club announced Vilhena had agreed to a new two-year deal, running until mid-2018.